skeck/skeck.github.io/_posts/2026-07-21-business-central-digital-sovereignty.md

 These are real safeguards for data protection, governance, and secure operation.
 They do not change the fact that AI features and AI agents are executed within platform services provided by Microsoft.

+## Models and Infrastructure: European Options in the Microsoft Stack

+A similar tension appears in models and compute capacity.
+Europe has its own providers and open-weight models.
+Open weight means that the trained model weights—roughly speaking, the parameters learned during training—are available.
+This does not automatically make the training data, training code, or usage rights open.
+Europe still does not have a comparable integrated stack combining a frontier model, hyperscale compute, a global cloud, a developer ecosystem, and enterprise sales.
+The EU is investing in its own capacity through [AI Factories and planned Gigafactories](https://commission.europa.eu/topics/competitiveness/ai-continent_en).
+At the same time, Microsoft is [expanding its German data centers](https://news.microsoft.com/source/emea/2026/03/spatenstich-fuer-rechenzentrums-cluster-in-nordrhein-westfalen-microsoft-staerkt-die-digitale-infrastruktur-fuer-deutschlands-ki-zukunft/?lang=de).
+Both improve European infrastructure, but neither automatically changes who controls the platform, its central management services, and the product strategy.

+### Microsoft and Mistral: More Choice, but Not a Fully European Stack

+I find the significantly expanded [partnership between Microsoft and the French AI provider Mistral](https://www.prnewswire.com/in/news-releases/microsoft-and-mistral-expand-strategic-partnership-to-give-enterprises-and-regulated-industries-frontier-ai-they-can-control-302830228.html), announced in July 2026, particularly interesting.
+Microsoft plans to use several billion dollars' worth of the GPU infrastructure Mistral is building in Europe.
+At the same time, Mistral Medium 3.5 and OCR 4 are being offered through Microsoft Foundry, while [Medium 3.5 is also available as a model choice in Copilot Studio](https://www.microsoft.com/en-us/microsoft-copilot/blog/copilot-studio/mistral-joins-copilot-studios-growing-lineup-of-model-providers/).
+Selected open-weight Mistral models are also intended to run through Azure Local in customer-controlled and even fully disconnected environments.

+This is more than just another model in the Azure catalog.
+It adds a European option at the model layer, additional European capacity at the infrastructure layer, and—at least for certain models—a genuine local or isolated operating option.
+In my view, that matters particularly for regulated organizations.

+For Business Central, the most immediate benefit is initially outside the native AI agents.
+A Copilot Studio agent can connect to Business Central Online through the connector or the Business Central MCP Server and use Mistral Medium 3.5 as its model, currently still as an experimental option.
+For custom integrations, including On-Premises scenarios, I find [OCR 4](https://techcommunity.microsoft.com/blog/azure-ai-foundry-blog/mistral-document-ai-with-ocr-4-and-mistral-medium-3-5-arrive-in-microsoft-foundr/4529863) perhaps even more interesting: a controlled service could analyze invoices or other business documents and return the structured results to Business Central.

+This still does not create complete European independence.
+Microsoft Foundry, Copilot Studio, and Azure Local remain Microsoft platforms, while the European compute infrastructure relies in part on Nvidia hardware.
+At the same time, Microsoft becomes an important distribution partner and major customer of a European model provider.

+I would therefore neither celebrate the partnership as a complete European AI stack nor dismiss it as mere sovereignty marketing.
+It creates real additional choices within an ecosystem that remains closely intertwined across Europe and the United States.
+To me, that reinforces the core argument of this article: what matters is not only where a provider comes from, but which parts of a service remain interchangeable, self-hostable, and controllable over the long term.

 ## Development and DevOps: Openness Under Consolidation Pressure

-The development layer is designed openly, especially compared with the C/AL and C/SIDE era.
-Visual Studio Code, [AL-Go for GitHub](https://github.com/microsoft/AL-Go), and now large parts of the base and system applications developed in AL in the [BCApps repository](https://github.com/microsoft/BCApps) are open source or publicly viewable.
+Large parts of the development layer are open, especially compared with the C/AL and C/SIDE era: Visual Studio Code is based on the open-source Code - OSS project, [AL-Go for GitHub](https://github.com/microsoft/AL-Go) is open source, and large parts of the base and system applications developed in AL are publicly viewable in the [BCApps repository](https://github.com/microsoft/BCApps).
 The underlying Business Central platform, however, remains proprietary.

 This mixed picture continues with coding agents.
 Since spring 2026, Microsoft has documented a standalone [AL MCP Server](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/al-agent-tools/al-mcp-server).
 It runs as a separate process and exposes AL tools such as build, compile, publish, symbol search, and diagnostics to any MCP-compatible coding agent.
 It is explicitly not limited to a Microsoft coding agent and can run locally or in a custom automation environment.

 At the same time, the market is consolidating quickly.
 Continue.dev was a model-flexible coding assistant that I personally enjoyed using.
 The project has since been [acquired by Cursor](https://www.continue.dev/).
 Shortly afterward, the [agreed but not yet completed acquisition of Anysphere, the company behind Cursor, by SpaceX](https://www.sec.gov/Archives/edgar/data/1181412/000162828026043411/spaceexplorationtechnologi.htm) became public.
 The timing does not prove a causal connection.
 But it shows how quickly ownership and operator structures can change, even for tools initially perceived as open alternatives.

-The same applies to models and compute capacity.
-Europe has its own providers and open-weight models, but it does not yet have a comparable integrated stack combining a frontier model, hyperscale compute, a global cloud, a developer ecosystem, and enterprise sales.
-The EU is investing in its own capacity through [AI Factories and planned Gigafactories](https://commission.europa.eu/topics/competitiveness/ai-continent_en).
-At the same time, Microsoft is [expanding its German data centers](https://news.microsoft.com/source/emea/2026/03/spatenstich-fuer-rechenzentrums-cluster-in-nordrhein-westfalen-microsoft-staerkt-die-digitale-infrastruktur-fuer-deutschlands-ki-zukunft/?lang=de).
-Both improve European infrastructure, but neither automatically changes who controls the platform, its central management services, and the product strategy.

 It is therefore all the more noteworthy that GitHub itself is reopening some room for choice in specific areas.
 [Copilot CLI supports custom model providers and an offline mode](https://docs.github.com/en/copilot/how-tos/copilot-cli/customize-copilot/use-byok-models), including OpenAI-compatible endpoints and locally operated models through Ollama, vLLM, or Foundry Local.
 Contact with GitHub servers can be prevented, provided that the model provider also runs inside the isolated environment.